Nupur-Bisht/Tic_Tac_Toe_game/README.md

 ->A fun two-player Tic Tac Toe game built using Python's Tkinter GUI library.

  🧠 Features
-1. Clean and simple graphical interface
+1. Clean and simple graphical interface using Tkinter
-2.Two-player mode
+2. Two-player mode
 3. Automatic winner/draw detection
 4.Reset button to start a new game